arindas/comprehending-linux/src/ch01-02-build-kernel.md

-# Build kernel and rootfs
+# Build and boot kernel

+## Build kernel from source

 From the kernel source directory: